TGAC/grassroots-docs/async_services.md

 } TimedServiceJob;
 ~~~

 *TimedServiceJob* has a pointer to a *TimeInterval* structure which is where the values used to determine the status of the mimicked task is.
 So these values need to be preserved between the separate client requests about a given task.
-This makes it an ideal candidate to store within the *JobsManager* and the details of hos this is done are shown in the next section.
+This makes it an ideal candidate to store within the *JobsManager* and the details of how this is done are shown in the next section.

 ### Serialising the ServiceJob